-In consideration for the Kv7 Platform Acquisition, on April 4, 2022, the Company made an upfront payment comprised of \$35,000 in cash and 493,254 common shares, valued at approximately \$58,747, issued through a private placement.
-The Company has also agreed to pay additional success-based payments comprised of (i) up to \$325,000 based on developmental and regulatory milestones through approvals in the United States, EMEA and Japan for the lead asset, BHV-7000 (formerly known as KB-3061), (ii) up to an additional \$250,000 based on developmental and regulatory milestones for the Kv7 pipeline development in other indications and additional country approvals, and (iii) up to \$562,500 for commercial sales-based milestones of BHV-7000.
-Additionally, the Company has agreed to make scaled royalty payments in cash for BHV-7000 and the pipeline programs, with percentages starting at high single digits and peaking at low teens for BHV-7000 and starting at mid-single digits and peaking at low tens digits for the pipeline programs.
+In consideration Changes in shareholders' equity for the Kv7 Platform Acquisition, on April 4, 2022, the Company made an upfront payment comprised of \$35,000 in cash three months ended March 31, 2024 and 493,254 common shares, valued at approximately \$58,747, issued through a private placement.
+The Company has also agreed to pay additional success-based payments comprised of (i) up to \$325,000 based on developmental and regulatory milestones through approvals in the United States, EMEA and Japan for the lead asset, BHV-7000 (formerly known March 31, 2023 were as KB-3061), (ii) up to an additional \$250,000 based on developmental and regulatory milestones for the Kv7 pipeline development in other indications and additional country approvals, and (iii) up to \$562,500 for commercial sales-based milestones of BHV-7000.
+Additionally, the Company has agreed to make scaled royalty payments in cash for BHV-7000 and the pipeline programs, with percentages starting at high single digits and peaking at low teens for BHV-7000 and starting at mid-single digits and peaking at low tens digits for the pipeline programs, follows: